Stories from Hartford's Grassroots

 his analysis of historic sites around the country.
 Instead, monuments Southern monuments lionize the “white racist Democrats,” wrote Loewen, who rolled back the interracial progress that was made during the first years after the Civil War.

-Of the one hundred-plus Civil War memorials in Connecticut (as documented by the Connecticut Historical Society) not one celebrates the Reconstruction efforts of women and men like Rebecca Primus.
+Of the one hundred-plus Civil War memorials in Connecticut (as documented by the Connecticut Historical Society) not one celebrates the Reconstruction efforts of men and women like Rebecca Primus.

 At least 12,000 students were enrolled in the Southern Freedmen’s schools funded by the Hartford and New England Aid Societies.
 More than 83 schools were built, employing almost 200 teachers.